SolidStateLEDLighting/wifi_5.2/src/wifi/docs/wifi_flowcharts.md

 ![Wifi Flowchart Event](./drawings/wifi_flowchart_event.svg)
 ___
 ## wifi_run.cpp
 Here is our Event handing.
-This logically follows receiving event in the previous paragraph.
+This logically follows receiving events in the previous paragraph.
 At this point, all event state data has been marshalled over to the wifi_run task.
 We sequentially dispose of each event from our Queue and process as many events as are there (in a single entry).
 Typically, there will only be one event in this queue, but two are more are possible though highly unlikely.
 ![Wifi Flowchart Event Run](./drawings/wifi_flowchart_event_run.svg)
 ___